What to Know about Boundaries in Relationships

 Why Make Boundaries

-Rules are established directives with clear consequences of violation.
-Guidelines are more flexible and are more like recommendations.
-Here are five ways to help build resilience in others through boundary awareness and maintenance.
+Here are five ways to help build resilience for yourself and others through boundary awareness and maintenance.

 Five Ways to Make Clear Boundaries in Relationships